NetSPI/PowerUpSQL/README.md

 	Get-SQLExfilAdHocQuery

 ### Utility Functions

+These are essentially helper functions.
+Some of them are used by other PowerUpSQL functions, but all of them can be run independently.

+Example: Get-SQLFuzzServerLogin -Verbose -Instance "SQLSVR1\Instance1"

 |Function Name                 |Description |Status    |
 |:-----------------------------|:-----------|:---------|
 |Get-SQLConnectionObject | Creates a object for connecting to SQL Server.|Complete|